15 Things to Do While Waiting for Labor to Start - Baby Chick

 12. Prep your Postpartum Wardrobe

 Check your wardrobe out.
 After delivery, you might not be in your pre-pregnancy clothes yet, but you might be too small for the maternity clothes you wore at the end.
-I liked to buy “normal” clothes, just a size bigger, so I had some options while my body was trying to figure out what it was doing.
+I liked to buy “normal” clothes, just a size bigger, so I had some options while my body was figuring out what it was doing.
 Also, leggings and yoga pants were my best friends ever.

 13. Buy a belly band!

 Seriously, stop what you are doing and buy one right now!
 I had two c-sections and only had the belly band after my second one.
-I could tell the difference in how my stomach went back down and the support I felt I had during recovery.
+I could tell the difference in how my stomach went back down and the support I felt I had while recovering from my c-section.
 It was amazing.

 14. Read